Everything you need to know about applying for a MACP with a Concentration in Trauma & Abuse

 Step 2: Gather Supporting Documents

-The purpose of this essay is to create an opportunity for us to experience you, learn more about your clinical work, and discern your resonance with the goals and outcomes of the MACP Concentration in Trauma and Abuse.
-Please write a singular essay responding to the prompts below that is a total of 400-800 words in length.
+In addition to all required supporting documents for graduate admission, please submit an additional essay to apply for enrollment in the Concentration.
+The purpose of this essay is to create an opportunity for us to experience you, learn more about your vocational aims, and discern the resonance between the goals of the Concentration and your own.
+Please respond to the prompts below in a single essay that is 400-800 words in length.
 The essay needs to be typed and double-spaced.

 - What draws you to working with trauma and abuse?
 Where does this intersect with your own experience?